 Prosky received a bachelor’s degree from the University of Colorado and a master’s degree from Boston University.
 In October 2013, he was recognized as one of 16 “pioneers of healthcare real estate” by Real Estate Forum magazine.

-Mathieu Streiff is the chief operating officer and member of the board of directors of American Healthcare REIT, a diversified healthcare real estate investment trust that owns a portfolio of medical office buildings, skilled nursing facilities and senior housing communities totaling approximately $4.2 billion in gross investment value.
-He previously served as general counsel of Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV and was a founder of American Healthcare Investors (“AHI”), the sponsor of both REITs.
+Mathieu Streiff is an executive vice president and member of the board of directors of American Healthcare REIT, a diversified healthcare real estate investment trust that owns a portfolio of medical office buildings, skilled nursing facilities and senior housing communities totaling approximately $4.2 billion in gross investment value.
+He previously served as chief operating officer for American Healthcare REIT, Inc. Prior to that he served as general counsel of Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV and was a founder of American Healthcare Investors (“AHI”), the sponsor of both REITs.

 American Healthcare REIT was formed in the merger between the two Griffin-American Healthcare REITs and the acquisition of AHI, which was one of the largest privately held healthcare real estate investment firms globally prior to the tri-party transaction that was consummated in October 2021.